smokyflex/pe1-modbus/README.md

 ## Modbus TCP
 After the hardware setup, there are many ways to test the modbus communication.
 QModMaster is a great tool for exploring Registers via a GUI - https://github.com/zhanglongqi/qModMaster.
-You could also write some short script in Python using the module pyModbusTCP (https://pypi.org/project/pyModbusTCP/), see **** in this repo for an example.
+You could also write some short script in Python using the module pyModbusTCP (https://pypi.org/project/pyModbusTCP/), see the /src/ section in this repo for an example.

 Information on Register addresses etc. can be studied in the ModBus Lambdatronic 3200 Modbus Definition Document (google search should provide a link to download).